Summary

 Rick: Right.

-Vera: Yes and I woke up and I saw this and I took the picture of one of those men.
-He had red curls and a red beard and I looked at him and I let him into my system and I was shaking and it was very hard, and this is how it is done and at a certain moment it dissolves, and it becomes soft.
-And my hashtag disappeared.
+I woke up and saw this, and I took the picture of one of those men.
+He had red curls and a red beard.
+I looked at him and let him into my system, and I was shaking.
+It was very hard.
+This is how it is done.
+At a certain moment, it dissolves and becomes soft.
+Then my hashtag disappeared.

-Rick: Yeah, there’s a… you know who Adyashanti is?
+Rick: Yeah.
+Do you know who Adyashanti is?

 Vera: Yes, I like him.

-Vera: Exactly, yeah.
+Vera: Exactly.
 I like that.
 Yes, I always feel like a country girl.
 I’m still a country girl.

 Rick: Yes, it’s good to keep that in mind.
 Another trap you have here is meaninglessness.

-Vera: Yes, a lot of people can even become depressed over meaninglessness about life if they see that life hasn’t really a goal.
+Vera: Yes.
+A lot of people can even become depressed over the meaninglessness of life if they see that life doesn’t really have a goal.
 We don’t really have to save the world.
-We have a choice to do things differently but it doesn’t matter for consciousness itself.
+We have a choice to do things differently, but it doesn’t matter for consciousness itself.
 It doesn’t matter.
 It just provides energy.
-It’s up to us and there’s meaninglessness but the pitfall of meaninglessness is that you are feeding the story of meaninglessness.
-So it can be an insight but don’t allow yourself into a depression because insight becomes story.
+It’s up to us.

-Rick: Yeah, I’m going to be interviewing a fellow named Michael Murphy I think in January.
-He was one of the founders of the Esalen Institute and he wrote a very interesting article about what he calls evolutionary panentheism.
-And that’s a big word but what he means by that is that there actually is a purpose to life and a purpose to the universe and that purpose has been sort of moving things along for billions of years in an actual direction we could say towards greater and greater complexity of physical systems but for the purpose of greater and greater evolution or embodiment of divine intelligence if we want to call it that.
-So if you that’s I would say my perspective that there really is a…
+Rick: I’m going to be interviewing a fellow named Michael Murphy, one of the founders of the Esalen Institute, and he wrote a very interesting article about what he calls evolutionary panentheism.
+What he means by that is that there actually is a purpose to life and a purpose to the universe.
+That purpose has been moving things along for billions of years in an actual direction—towards greater and greater complexity of physical systems, for the purpose of greater and greater evolution or embodiment of divine intelligence.

-Vera: That it has a form and that is very linear and mind thinking but I do feel there is an irresistible urge to grow and to evolve so it is an an ongoing stream an ongoing drive into our life we cannot stop it we cannot go back.
-But I don’t know if it has a goal in form.
+Vera: There’s an irresistible urge to grow and to evolve.
+It is an ongoing stream, an ongoing drive in our life.
+We cannot stop it, and we cannot go back.
+But I don’t know if it has a goal in the form of a particular endpoint.

-Rick: Well yeah I don’t mean to say that exactly and the way you put it is very good and I think that that drive that we experience in ourselves is actually it’s not we’re just experiencing it in ourselves but it’s everywhere, it’s in everything.
+Rick: The way you put it is very good, and I think that drive that we experience in ourselves isn’t something we’re just experiencing in ourselves.
+It’s everywhere.
+It’s in everything.

-Vera: Exactly and that is again that is like the plant.
+Vera: Exactly.
+And that is again like the plant.

-Vera: Yes exactly.
-And so it is not like… the purpose from our eye point of view is if we are a rose we have to become that rose and that is our responsibility.
+Vera: Yes, exactly.
+The purpose, from our point of view, is that if we are a rose, we have to become that rose.
+That is our responsibility.

 Rick: Yeah, to grow into what we are.